Fair Lawn HS Teacher Charged With Having Sex With Former Student

 The arrest stemmed from "an incident that allegedly occurred several years ago," Fair Lawn Schools Supt.
 Nicholas J. Norcia wrote in an email to the community.

-District officials "do not understand there to be any allegations of current misconduct, and law enforcement has made clear that it does not consider any current students at risk of harm, in any way," Norcia added.
+District officials "do not understand there to be any allegations of current misconduct, and law enforcement has made clear that it does not consider any current students at risk of harm, in any way," Norcia added (see the full message below).

 CHECK BACK FOR MORE DETAILS